General Local Elections Participants

 Financial agents are responsible for administering campaign finances in accordance with the Local Elections Campaign Financing Act.
 This includes maintaining records for campaign contributions, election expenses and all other campaign transactions, and filing the required campaign financing disclosure statement with Elections BC.

-Scrutineers represent candidates at voting opportunities by observing voting procedures and scrutinizing the ballot-counting process.
-A candidate and/or their official agent may appoint scrutineers.
+Scrutineers, also known as “candidate representatives”, represent candidates at general local election or by-election voting opportunities (for example, general voting day) by observing voting procedures and scrutinizing the ballot-counting process.

 Volunteers are individuals who provide services, such as preparing and distributing flyers, calling eligible voters, handling logistics and taking on other election campaign-related activities.
 Candidates and elector organizations may enlist volunteer services.
 Third party sponsors may also use volunteers to undertake their advertising activities independent of an election campaign.
 A volunteer must not receive any payment or remuneration for their services.